rubatopy/rubato/docs/source/intro.rst

     rb.init()

 :func:`rb.init() <rubato.init>` initializes rubato.
-An optional dictionary argument passed into :func:`rb.init() <rubato.init>` can specify such things as window name and size, resolution, and more.
+:func:`rb.init() <rubato.init>` takes in multiple optional arguements to specify things such as window name and size, resolution, and more.

 .. note::